 The Runway was last paved in 2009.
 Just like highways, runways need periodic maintenance to function effectively.
 The normal lifespan of asphalt requires repaving every 15-20 years.
 It has been 17 years since the runway was last paved and 30 years since the shoulders have been addressed.
 Delaying work will increase costs of the project and the length of runway closures.

 September is typically one of the driest months of the year.
 It is also a slower month for air travel for the airlines.
-The project schedule allows airlines to operate all Friday morning flights before 8am and welcome arrivals after 8am on Monday.
-For travelers, this accommodates trips departing Friday morning and returning the following Monday on both closure weekends.
+The project schedule allows airlines to operate Friday flights before 8 pm and welcome arrivals after 8am on Monday.
+For travelers, this accommodates trips departing Friday and returning the following Monday on both closure weekends.

 The rehabilitation project is a critical component of GSP’s future.
 We anticipate passenger activity to increase around 5% per year for the next 10 years.
 Likewise, we anticipate general aviation and cargo flights to increase.
 To serve the needs of the region, GSP will need to have a well-maintained airfield infrastructure.

-Airlines are already making plans to accommodate the two 72-hour closures.
+Airlines are already making plans to accommodate the two 60-hour closures.
 Most airlines will begin selling tickets up to 300 days in advance.

 Yes, rental cars will be available during the closure.
 Rental cars companies are located in the new Garage C and their operations will not be interrupted.